jorgemspereira/A-U-Net-for-Flood-Extent-Mapping/README.md

 This repository contains the implementation for a U-Net (Ronneberg et al. 2015) model that leverages multiple remote sensing data for flood extent mapping using the dataset from the FDSI sub-task from the Multimedia Satellite Task of the MediaEval 2017.
-The presented U-Net uses a dense connectivity pattern (removing the need for distant layers to re-learn redundant feature maps), and Channel and Spatial Squeeze and Excite blocks (re-calibrating the learned feature maps adaptively).
-The presented implementation uses the [keras.io](http://keras.io/) deep learning library (combined with [scikit-learn](https://scikit-learn.org/stable/), and other machine learning libraries).
+The presented U-Net leverages a dense connectivity pattern (removing the need for distant layers to re-learn redundant feature maps), and Channel and Spatial Squeeze and Excite blocks (re-calibrating the learned feature maps adaptively).

 ```
 @article{Ronneberger2015UNetCN,